zultron/goldibox/README.md

 although a small amount of soldering and a few custom cables are required.

-The controller is a BeagleBone running Machinekit.
+The controller is a PocketBeagle running Machinekit.
 The current functionality could be duplicated with an inexpensive Arduino.
 However, a remote mobile phone interface with controls and logging interface will be added in time.